“Maggie!” the voice boomed as he charged into the house. “He’s

 The busy signal growled angrily in her ear.

-again, and again, and again, punching the redial button each time.
+and again, punching the redial button each time.
 Finally, her mother answered the phone.
-She had barely
+She had barely said "Hello" when

-"Keep that line clear, Ma!
+that line clear, Ma!
 You know we have to have it open in case they find out where he's gone!
 Who'd a thunk it?
+A kidnapping!"

 A kidnapping!
 That was about the most farfetched thing she’d ever heard of, at least

 She punched the redial button again.
 Still busy.
 She kept redialing, time after time, hardly